 The GURPS Dungeon Fantasy supplement Taverns contains special drinks that are either Booze-Based Buff, or this.
 For example, drinking the Vorpal Brew will cause one point of damage to you unless you already have alcohol in your system, and Wight Wine will give you a level of Fearfulness for a random amount of hours.

 Shadowrun features Hurlg, a beverage described as "a dark, thick ale the consistency of soup, swimming with hops and nutmeg".
 Humans and elves without special implants or toxin resistence spells suffer from painful stomach cramps when they drink it.

 In the Pathfinder story "The Bonedust Dolls", the narrator notes a Dwarven liquor whose name translates roughly to: " You've been mauled by a bear".
 He notes it's an apt description of the following hangover.

-The card game Red Dragon Inn has a number of potent, nasty beverages for the characters to consume, like Troll Swill.
+The card game Red Dragon Inn has a number of potent, often downright nasty, beverages for the characters to consume, like Dwarven Fire-Ale and Troll Swill.